Environmental Impact Assessment in New York State

 In New York State, most projects or activities proposed by a state agency or unit of local government, and all discretionary approvals (permits) from a NYS agency or unit of local government, require an environmental impact assessment as prescribed by 6 NYCRR Part 617 State Environmental Quality Review (SEQR).
 [Statutory authority: Environmental Conservation Law Sections 3-0301(1)(b), 3-0301(2)(m) and 8-0113].

 SEQR requires the sponsoring or approving governmental body to identify and mitigate the significant environmental impacts of the activity it is proposing or permitting.

-In addition to linking to forms and guidance publications, we also provide links to technical information and support.
-The Environmental Resource Mapper (ERM), a web based interactive mapping application, can be used to locate both freshwater wetlands regulated by the State of New York, and New York State's classified streams and water bodies.
+In addition to the EAF Mapper, we provide links to forms and guidance publications, as well as links to technical information and support For example, the Environmental Resource Mapper (ERM), another web based interactive mapping application, can be used to locate both freshwater wetlands regulated by the State of New York, and New York State's classified streams and water bodies.
 Technical information is also available on the Division of Water's pages regarding Storm Water and Erosion and Sediment Control which, in addition to being part of a required permit set for most projects that will require a SEQR assessment, present related concepts pertinent to the topic of environmental impact assessment.

 On completing an EAF, the lead agency determines the significance of an action's environmental impacts.
 The agency then decides whether to require (or prepare) an Environmental Impact Statement and whether to hold a public hearing on the proposed action.